Jumbo (supermarket): History

 On 18 October 1979, Jan and Anita Meurs opened the first Jumbo supermarket in a former church building in Tilburg.
 It was named after the elephant Jumbo as an act of one-upping the name of a local rival store called Torro, which belonged to Van Eerd.
 In 1983, Van Eerd bought the Jumbo store from the Meurs family and subsequently expanded, first in the southern provinces, then nationwide.

 As of May 2006, 77 establishments have been opened throughout the Netherlands.
 Together, they have a market share of 3.4% in the Netherlands as of 1 January 2006.
 The head office and distribution centre are situated in Veghel.
 Jumbo has three regional distribution centres: Beilen, Drachten, and Den Bosch.
 With the opening of Jumbo in Valthermond, Drenthe in October 2005, there is a Jumbo in every province of the Netherlands.
 Until the acquisition of C1000, relatively few Jumbos were in the Randstad.

+In May 2006, Laurus (company) sold 12 of the Konmar supermarkets to Jumbo.

 In September 2011, CVC announced that they would sell the C1000 supermarket chain.
 On 23 November 2011, it was announced that Jumbo would take over all C1000 stores.
 As a consequence, Jumbo became the second largest supermarket chain in the Netherlands, after Albert Heijn.

 On 26 January 2016, Jumbo announced that it had acquired V&D's restaurant chain, La Place, out of bankruptcy for an undisclosed amount of money.

+In March 2023, Jumbo announced Ton van Veen as the new CEO to replace Frits van Eerd. van Eerd stepped down as CEO in October 2022 after being investigated for money laundering.